Vew-Do Zone Fitness Stand Up Desk Balance Board Review

 The brand has since expanded its line of balance training solutions for various audiences including surfers and skaters.
 Their latest addition to the lineup—Vew-Do Zone Fitness Stand Up Balance Board—is described as the most versatile balance product for home, gym, and office use.

 At first glance, this is a perfect all-in-one solution indeed.
 The board comes with two replaceable bases—a foam teeter and a wobble rock—which can turn it into a rocker or an omnidirectional wobble board, respectively.
 (If you’re feeling like you need more challenge, you can also buy a roller.)
 The ample deck features plenty of real estate for users of all heights and the underside rail keeps the base firmly attached.
 The ergonomic handle in the deck allows for easy carrying (attaching the bases to the rail makes it even easier to transport) while the strength band cutouts at the sides add more exercise versatility in the gym.
-After testing it, however, there are a few minor drawbacks that deter us from calling it the best stand up desk balance board out there.
+After testing it, however, there are a few minor drawbacks.

 Vew-Do Balance Board For Work and Fitness